ChicoState/spyral-narwhals/README.md

 PURPOSE
 --------

-/* changed project from the Spyral Python Library/GameEngine to A survival horror game for the visually impaired */
+Our project is a video game for desktop PCs that is optimised for blind and severely visually impaired people.
+This survival-horror game uses directionalized sound to guide the player from a starting point to a goal point.

 MEET THE TEAM
 --------------